 Kobayashi Pharmaceutical has many unique programs and systems to foster a climate that supports employees' creativity.
-Other examples apart from the idea proposal system include Spur-of-the-Moment Meetings, e-Appreciation and our policy on for a particular date and time, but short, spontaneous meetings that start whenever someone has an idea and invites others to gather and discuss it.
+Other examples apart from the idea proposal system include Spur-of-the-Moment Meetings, e-Appreciation and our policy on forms of address.

+Spur-of-the-Moment Meetings are not formal meetings scheduled for a particular date and time, but short, spontaneous meetings that start whenever someone has an idea and invites others to gather and discuss it.
 These meetings are common at Kobayashi Pharmaceutical.